-Raise and drop the spinnaker as smoothly as possible, as this will extend the life of the sail.
-Avoid trawling the spinnaker through the water, this can damage the sail and get the spinnaker stuck around the bow of the boat.
+Raise and drop the gennaker as smoothly as possible, as this will extend the life of the sail.
+Avoid trawling the gennaker through the water, this can damage the sail and get the gennaker stuck around the bow of the boat.

-Remove the spinnaker from the chute after sailing; if the sail is left it can attract mice that damage the sail.
+Remove the gennaker from the chute after sailing; if the sail is left it can attract mice that damage the sail.
 Always dry the sail before folding and packing it away.